 Set the context

-This sets the stage for you to focus on an event or a behavior you observed rather than commenting on someone’s personality or general character.
+It sets the path for objectivity whereby you can focus on a particular behavior you may have observed rather than commenting on someone’s general character.

 State your observation